xuxiaowei-io/gitaly/CONTRIBUTING.md

 ## Testing with Instrumentation

-If you would like to test with instrumentation and prometheus metrics, use the `instrumented-cluster` docker compose configuration in
+If you would like to test with instrumentation and Prometheus metrics, use the `instrumented-cluster` Docker compose configuration in
 `_support/instrumented-cluster`.
 This cluster will create several services:

 |*Service*|*Endpoint*|